 Noctua Beer is the only real Athens beer based in the centre of Athens in an impressive microbrewery that used to be a car garage.
 It is the child of pure passion of a team of young people from Athens.
 Noctua has the Athens owl as its symbol, and it’s literally the first real craft beer from Athens.
 Noctua has an innovative approach and philosophy putting pure pleasure in the epicentre of its production with continuous experimentation on the production of new beer flavours and beer types.
 They also have a very unique distribution method, as you can order directly from their website.
 The microbrewery currently produces an IPA, a Pale Ale, a Black Pale Ale and a New England Pale Ale, but they are regularly releasing limited series beers and awesome merhandize.

 24. NOTOS Beer (Crete)

 Having a greek beer in the middle of the hot summer on a Greek island is definitely an experience not to be missed.
-There are lots of microbreweries in Greece that produce excellent beers with very unique aromas and flavors and there is no shortage of variety, so there will definitely be a greek beer for you.
+There are lots of microbreweries in Greece and many greek beer brands that produce excellent beers with very unique aromas and flavors and there is no shortage of variety, so there will definitely be a beer for you.
 By combining these unique beers with an epic greek meal you will be achieving an excellent gastronomical level of pleasure and greek-ness.
 Ya Mas !
 (Cheers! in greek)